mikhailmogilnikov/brain-game/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/5a8789c29918c0bbde84/maintainability)](https://codeclimate.com/github/mikhailmogilnikov/frontend-project-44/maintainability)

 ## How to install?
-Clone this repository on your device, open clonned folder in **terminal** and enter this command:
+Clone this repository on your device, open clonned folder in **terminal** and enter `make install`.
-`make install`

-After installing you can use all available commands.
+After installing you can use all available commands:
 ```
 brain-games
 brain-even